Featured Video: [VIDEO] Chocolate Brownie Tart

-- Bake for 45 -55 minutes (adjust baking time as needed as it will depend on how thick your frangipane layer is, your oven configuration and the size of the pan).
+- Bake for 55 – 65 minutes (adjust baking time as needed as it will depend on how thick your frangipane layer is, your oven configuration and the size of the pan).
 Take out from the oven at 45 minutes and cover the top with aluminum foil.
 Return to the oven and bake for another 15 – 20 minutes or until the center is set.

 - Remove and let cool completely before serving.
 I like making this ahead of time to allow more time to set in the refrigerator so that it gives a more stable crust and clean cut.